TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 Note that the grid function $T_m$ represents discrete values at grid points $x_m$, but is still continuous in time, that is, $T_m(t)$.
 Furthermore, $T_{m\pm1}(t) \approx T(x\pm\Delta x,t)$ while $T(x,t)$ is sufficiently smooth in $x$.
 Hence,
 we apply the Taylor series expansion to find the expansion of both $T(x+\Delta x,t)$ and $T(x-\Delta x,t)$.
-Since we are dealing with the second derivative and we also expect second order accuracy, we will expand them till the fourth order.
+Since we are dealing with the second derivative and we also expect second order accuracy, we will expand them till the fourth order (2+2=4).
 Hence, we have

 $$
 \begin{align}